Non-Rutgers Study Abroad Programs

 Health and Safety

 Emergency Contact Information

 U.S. Department of State

 Health and Safety Useful Links

 News and Events

-The AMIDEAST Egypt program has been suspended for the 2013-2014 academic year
+The AMIDEAST Egypt program has been suspended from 2014 through the present term.

 Cairo, the Egyptian capital, is a noisy, crowded, hectic, colorful, thoroughly captivating experience.
 It’s also the ideal place to practice your Arabic, both on the streets and in hundreds of wonderful Cairo cafés.
 You could easily spend whole days strolling through the teeming bazaars (souqs) in search of a souvenir carpet, a pair of shoes, or maybe even a camel!
 Khan Al-Khalili, one of the oldest bazaars in the world, is a great place to test your haggling skills.
 But you’ll also want to explore the majestic Islamic and Coptic architecture of the city.
 And no Egyptologist, archeologist or pharaoh-lover will want to miss Cairo’s Egyptian Museum with its mummies, sarcophagi, death-masks, and other ancient relics.
 Once you’ve toured the museum, the Great Pyramid of Giza and the Sphinx are only a taxi-ride away.